 - Making any threats to supporters of the union;

 - Giving or offering preferential treatment (raises, better hours, etc.) to employees who oppose the union;

 - Preventing employees from organizing outside of work time;

 - Distributing any anti-union materials in an attempt to persuade employees’ decisions to unionize.

-Teamsters Union 987 are always available to answer any questions you have about your rights.
-Contact us at anytime.
+Teamsters Union 987 is always available to answer any questions about your rights.
+Contact us at any time.
 We are here to help.